-- 4. In June 2019, the IFRS Interpretations Committee (the Committee) published the agenda decision Holdings of Cryptocurrencies.
-Stakeholders continue to raise concerns, saying: - (a) the accounting required by IAS 38 Intangible Assets for cryptocurrencies may not provide useful information because the economic characteristics of cryptocurrencies are similar to cash or other financial instruments, rather than to intangible assets. - (b) cryptocurrencies should be measured at fair value, but IAS 38 only permits fair value measurement in an active market, and changes in fair value are recognised in other comprehensive income without subsequent recycling. - (c) requirements are needed for direct holdings of cryptocurrencies as well as other related transactions-for example, indirect holdings of cryptocurrencies or initial coin offerings. - 5.
-In April 2024, the IASB started a project on Intangible Assets to comprehensively review the accounting requirements for intangibles.
-Initial research seeks to define the project's scope and explore how best to stage work on this topic to produce timely improvements to IFRS Accounting Standards.
-One of the topics the IASB might explore in the project includes accounting for intangible assets held for investment, such as cryptocurrencies.
+- 4. In June 2019, the IFRS Interpretations Committee (the Committee) published the agenda decision Holdings of Cryptocurrencies.3 Stakeholders continue to raise concerns about the accounting for crypto assets and related transactions, saying: - (a) the accounting required by IAS 38 Intangible Assets for crypto assets may not provide useful information because the economic characteristics of crypto assets are similar to cash or other financial instruments, rather than to intangible assets. - (b) crypto assets should be measured at fair value, but IAS 38 only permits fair value measurement in an active market, and changes in fair value are recognised in other comprehensive income without subsequent recycling. - (c) requirements are needed for direct holdings of crypto assets as well as other related transactions-for example, indirect holdings of crypto assets or initial coin offerings. - 5.
+In May 2025, the IASB made decisions on the selection and prioritisation of broad groups of topics to work on in the Intangible Assets project.
+Work on this project could affect the accounting for crypto assets.
+The IASB decided to begin work on the project by: - (a) assessing user needs for information about recognised and unrecognised intangible assets and expenditure associated with them in financial statements; and - (b) considering whether to update the definition of an intangible asset, associated guidance and some aspects of recognition criteria, by initially using, as test cases, application issues related to newer types of intangible assets and new ways of using them; and then considering the effects of any potential amendments on the broader population of intangible assets.